input-output-hk/js-chain-libs/examples/explorer/README.md

 # Configure

+- You can change `src/config.json` to configure the application:
-- Put the Jormungandr's Explorer API URL into the configuration file in `src/config.json` in the `explorerUrl` key.
+  - `explorerUrl`: The URL of the Jormungandr's Explorer API.
 To learn where to get this URL you can take a look [here](https://input-output-hk.github.io/jormungandr/quickstart/03_rest_api.html)
+  - `currency`: In this key there are configuration about the used currency.
+    - `symbol`: Symbol of the currency.
+It will be displayed next to every value amount in the app.
+    - `decimals`: Currency decimals.
+For Cardano, the value is 6.

 # Build